-Welcome and thanks for clicking onto the first of outsideleft's Editor's Notes - I'll try to keep these things as short and sweet as possible.
-Think of them as updates - friendly memorandums, if you will - in regards to what's going on at the outsideleft headquarters.
+Welcome and thanks for clicking onto the first of outsideleft's Editor-at-Large Notes - I'll try to keep these things as short and sweet as possible.
+Think of this as an update -- a friendly memorandum, if you will in regards to what's going on at the outsideleft headquarters.

-"This makes me happy," the wife said of the Pitt split.
-"We're not as rich or famous as them, but at least we're able to keep our fucked-up marriage together and that makes us better than them."
+"This makes me happy," my girlfriend said of the Pitt split.
+"We're not as rich or famous as them, but at least we're able to keep our marriage together and that makes us better than them."

-Is there any wonder why I married her?
+Is there any wonder why I asked her to marry me?

 You might want to browse through the archives as well.
 Our newest scribe, Alex V. Cook wrote a great piece on the new Daniel Johnson tribute release and Paul Lamont wrote one of best obits I read about Jerry Orbach - truly an officer and a gentleman.
 There's a lot more coming down the pike, but we're just waiting on the office monkey's to edit the stuff.